 Get your entertainment sorted

-When you’re on the road, be creative with how you occupy the little ones in the back.
+When you’re on the road driving with kids, be creative with how you occupy the little ones in the back.
 If some friendly family competition is your idea of a good time, you’ll find loads of fun quizzes online.
 Or battle it out against some of Ireland’s finest with our Six Nations emoji quiz with Irish Rugby.
 A tablet is also a child favourite, and can be loaded with movies, games and music.

 An exciting novel is also a great way to keep entertainment levels high – but be aware that reading in a moving vehicle can cause car sickness in some children.
 If that’s a concern, alleviate the problem by opting for a podcast or audio book instead.